Skip to main content

 A Delphi application for creating and solving consonant crossword puzzles (spoluhláskové krížovky).
 Features puzzle creation mode, solving interface, and educational value for language learning.

-HTML Editors Review
+HTML Editors Review Completed

 Macromedia Dreamweaver 1.2 screenshot